 The Réseau de transport métropolitain (RTM) is a public transit authority in operation as of June 1st, 2017.
 Most notably, the RTM will oversee commuter rail service as well as the north and south shores’ transit agencies for bus and paratransit services, taking over for the Agence métropolitaine de transport (AMT), as well as the north and south shores’ transit agencies for bus and paratransit services.

 Refer to the Act to modify mainly the organization and governance of shared transportation in the Montréal metropolitan area available on the National Assembly of Quebec website (French).

 The RTM is responsible for operating, throughout its territory, regular bus and commuter train services, including paratransit services for disabled and mobility-impaired persons.

-The RTM’s territory comprises those of the Communauté métropolitaine de Montréal (82 municipalities), the Kahnawake Mohawk Territory, and the Ville de Saint-Jérôme.
+The RTM’s territory comprises those of the Communauté métropolitaine de Montréal (82 municipalities), the Kahnawake Territory, and the Ville de Saint-Jérôme.
 This territory is shared with the ARTM.